bablokb/nerd-alarmclock/doc/keyboard.md

 Keyboard Control
 ================

 The keyboard has four keys.
-Each key has two of functions, a default function and an overloaded function.
+Each key has at most five functions, a default function and up to four overloaded functions

-To switch between the default function and the overloaded function, the button `1` has to be pressed long (about a second should do).
+To switch between the default function set and an overloaded function-set, the respective button has to be pressed long (about a second should do).

-Technically it is no problem to add an additional set of overloaded functions for every long button press, but currently this is only implemented for button 1.
+Currently, only two sets of overloaded functions are defined, initiated by button `1` and by button `2`.

 Default Functions